Medicine and Health

 Biomedical Information Communication Center (BICC) records

-Abstract The Biomedical Information Communication Center (BICC) at OHSU was completed and opened in 1991.
-The creation of this building was planned to bring together all departments at OHSU that offered information or communication services.
-Spanning from 1988 to 1999, the collection consists of materials on the planning, promotion, construction, and the opening of the building, along with the move into it.
-Materials also document the information and technology programs available at OHSU at the...
+The Biomedical Information Communication Center (BICC) at OHSU was completed and opened in 1991.
+The goal of this building was to bring together all of OHSU's information or communication services.
+Spanning from 1981 to 2016, the collection consists of materials on the planning, promotion, construction, and the opening of the building, along with the move into it.
+Materials also document the information and technology programs available at OHSU at the time.